scottillogical/ab_tests/README.md

 AbTests is a simple gem for creating and deploying new a/b tests with only a simple addition of some ruby code in a view.

+For serious applications, I would recommend reading the source code of this gem and rolling your own version for easy customization.

 ## Installation